Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 \subsubsection{AT2017gfo}

-Starting with AT2017gfo, we compare our model spectra with $M_{\rm{ej}} = 0.05\, \Msol$, closest to the inferred ejecta mass of 0.04 -- 0.08 $\Msol$ \citep[e.g.][]{Perego.etal:17,Smartt.etal:17,Waxman.etal:18}, at 10 days to the observed spectrum\footnote{ENGRAVE data release: http://www.engrave-eso.org//AT2017gfo-Data-Release/} at 10.4 days in Fig. \ref{fig:AT2017gfo}.
+Starting with AT2017gfo, we compare our model spectra with $M_{\rm{ej}} = 0.05\, \Msol$, closest to the inferred ejecta mass of 0.04 -- 0.08 $\Msol$ \citep[e.g.][]{Perego.etal:17,Smartt.etal:17,Waxman.etal:18}, at 10 days to the observed spectrum\footnote{ENGRAVE data release: \url{http://www.engrave-eso.org/AT2017gfo-Data-Release/}} at 10.4 days in Fig. \ref{fig:AT2017gfo}.
 We find that these models are generally lacking flux in the 1.2 -- 2.4 $\mu$m range, as even the most energetic ($f_{\rm{dyn}}=0.5$) requires some scaling up in order to match the observation.
 However, checking the models' bolometric luminosities compared to the value inferred for AT2017gfo at 10.4 days of $log_{10}L_{\rm{bol}} = 39.939\pm0.316 $ \citep[e.g.][]{Smartt.etal:17}, we find a range of $log_{10}L_{\rm{bol}} = $ 39.694 -- 39.961.
-This implies that we are not inherently lacking energy, but rather that the bulk of the flux lies elsewhere.
+This implies that we are not inherently lacking energy, but rather that a significant portion of the flux lies elsewhere, particularly at $\lambda \lesssim 1.2\,\mu$m in our models.
+Previous studies found significant blue emission in the SED in the range of 5 -- 20 days when using homogeneous composition, 1D NLTE simulations \citep[][]{Pognan.etal:23}, due to decreasing optical depths with time, and relatively high temperatures producing blue photons that are readily able to escape.
+It is also likely that none of our models correspond particularly well to AT2017gfo in terms of composition, ejecta mass, energy deposition etc.

-Looking at the SED shapes of the models with $M_{\rm{ej}} = 0.05\, \Msol$, we see that they are not the best fits to the observed spectrum.
-For the specific part of the spectrum between $1.2 \leq \lambda \leq 2.4\, \mu$m, the $f_{\rm{dyn}} = 0.5$ model is the best fitting (albeit too faint), decently reproducing the plateau at 1.6 -- 1.8 $\mu$m, but still lacking flux past $\sim$ 2.0 $\mu$m.
-As we decrease the contribution from the dynamical ejecta, we find poorer fits that require even greater flux scaling, such that our fiducial lanthanide-free $f_{\rm{dyn}} = 0$ model is the worst fitting, with a notable trough at 1.6 $\mu$m which is not found in the observation.
+Focussing now on the shape of our models, we that they do not fully reproduce the 10\,d observation.
+For the specific part of the spectrum between $1.2 \leq \lambda \leq 2.4\, \mu$m, the $f_{\rm{dyn}} = 0.5$ model is the closest (albeit too faint), decently reproducing the plateau at 1.6 -- 1.8 $\mu$m, but still lacking flux past $\sim$ 2.0 $\mu$m.
+As we decrease the contribution from the dynamical ejecta, we find that our SED shapes deviate even further, with a notable trough at 1.6 $\mu$m appearing in lanthanide-poor models, which is not found in the observed data.
+These models additionally require greater flux scaling, following from their smaller energy deposition (see Fig. \ref{fig:dep_compare}).